ArctosDB/documentation-wiki/_documentation/specimen-event.markdown

 **Event Determiner** refers to the agent who asserts that the specimen has [Event Type](#type) relationship to a collecting event.
-This person has determined or verified coordinates and error, dates, higher geography, and everything else in the “[place and time stack](/documentation/places/).”
+This person has determined or verified coordinates and error, dates, higher geography, and everything else in the "[place and time stack](/documentation/places/)."

 **Event Date** is the date on which the specimen was assigned to the